 Prior to his Greyhound project, Doug was a London-based foreign correspondent and filed dispatches from places such as Rwanda, Iran and Bosnia for, among others, CNN, NBC and ABC.
 A graduate of Cornell University, where he was a mentee of Carl Sagan's in Critical Thinking, Doug received a Fulbright Scholarship and earned his masters in Nationalism and Ethnic Conflict from the London School of Economics.
 Before that, he graduated from the Washington, DC public schools.

-He received the Speranza Foundation's Lincoln City Fellowship for his music in 2019.
+He was made a fellow of the Royal Society of Arts and received the Speranza Foundation's Lincoln City Fellowship for his music.